International Booker Prize: 2016 onwards

 In July 2015 it was announced that the Independent Foreign Fiction Prize would be disbanded.
 The prize money from that award would be folded into the Man Booker International Prize, which would henceforth act similarly to the Independent prize: awarding an annual book of fiction translated into English, with the £50,000 prize split between author and translator.
-Each shortlisted author and translator receives £1,000.
+Each shortlisted author and translator receives £2,500.
 Its aim is to encourage publishing and reading of quality works in translation and to highlight the work of translators.
-Judges select a longlist of ten books in March, followed by a shortlist of five in April, with the winner announced in May.
+Judges select a long list of 12 or 13 books in March ("the Booker Dozen"), followed by a shortlist of six in April, with the winner announced in May.

-Nominations
+Nominations 2005–2015

 2005

-The inaugural Man Booker International Prize was judged by John Carey (Chair), Alberto Manguel and Azar Nafisi.
+The inaugural Man Booker International Prize was judged by John Carey (chair), Alberto Manguel and Azar Nafisi.
 The nominees were announced on 2 June 2005 at Georgetown University in Washington, D.C.
 Albanian novelist Ismail Kadare was named the inaugural International Prize winner in 2005.
 Head judge, Professor John Carey said Kadare is "a universal writer in the tradition of storytelling that goes back to Homer."
 Kadare said he was "deeply honoured" at being awarded the prize.
 Kadare was also able to select a translator to receive an additional prize of £15,000.
 The writer received his award in Edinburgh on 27 June.